Services¶

 tags_to_add = [tag for tag in tags_updated if tag not in existing_tags]

-for tag_rm in tags_to_remove:
+for tag_to_remove in tags_to_remove:

 post.tags.extend(